 Lighting Conditions Can Impact Your Chinchilla as Well

 This may be a consideration that’s not discussed often, but you need to factor in lighting.

 While chinchillas can see in the dark, much like humans and don’t’ necessarily mind light, they do prefer to sleep in dark places.

 For example, my chinchilla sleeps most of her day inside of her hut hideout.

 Indoors Doesn’t End Your Safety Concerns

 Another significant consideration I want to make sure I hit on for a moment is the fact that chinchillas are also capable of danger when kept indoors.

 Outside of these factors, indoors is 100% safer than any alternative of allowing your chinchilla to live outside.
-Plain and simple.

 Can My Chinchilla Live in My Garage or Shed?

 For myself, I would never personally do it, but in theory, I can’t say that it wouldn’t work because it may.

 Will A Heat Lamp Improve My Chinchilla’s Chances of Living Outside?

 I personally don’t like this either, but I suppose with meticulous planning, it may work okay for you.

 Heat lamps have been used for years for specific pets that need specific temperatures to survive, such as rabbits.

 However, the choice is ultimately yours and if you have a good solid game plan in place, then more power to you and be sure to share your comments and stories below for all the readers.

-Putting It All Together, Don’t Let Your Chinchilla Live Outside for Safety
+Don’t Let Your Chinchilla Live Outside for Safety

 However, in certain situations using a garage or shed or heat lamp, you may be able to pull off the task.

-Again, if it were me, I would only adopt a chinchilla with the intentions of keeping them indoors and not exposed to the outdoor elements.
+Again, if it were me, I would only adopt a chinchilla with the intention of keeping them indoors and not exposed to the outdoor elements.